 The decision between renting a house and renting an apartment really comes down to what you value and what you can afford.

 If you do not need much space, value convenience and want to save some money, an apartment is the sure winner.

 If, on the other hand, you need more space or privacy and are willing to pay for it, a house might be the way to go.

 Given all of the little extra costs, renting a house with the same rent will cost you far more.
 A 2000 dollar apartment rental would be far cheaper than a 2000 dollar house rental.
-You would save, on average 1500 dollars in down payments and an easy 200 dollars to 400 dollars a month in added utility and maintenance costs.
+You would save, on average 1500 dollars in down payments and even more on utilities.